Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Stackelberg Equilibria

 We note that the Stackelberg equilibria can be obtained from the analysis presented by Tamura \cite[Theorem 2]{Tamura2018} which characterizes linear policies that form a Stackelberg equilibrium for a general quadratic multidimensional signaling setup for jointly Gaussian sources with some generalizations (in the cost setup considered) but also some restrictions, such as the \textit{a priori} restriction of the decoder to an affine class in the conditional expectation (that limits the applicability for the noisy channel setup to be considered later in the paper.)
 Accordingly, we consider an alternative approach where we use the equivalent formulation employed in Section~\ref{sec:Nash}.

-\begin{theorem} \begin{enumerate} \item[(i)] The encoding policies in \eqref{eq:NashEnc} with $\alpha_i\neq 0$ for all $i=1,\dots,\ySize$ and the decoding policies in \eqref{eq:NashDec} form a Stackelberg equilibrium, i.e., a payoff dominant Nash equilibrium and a Stackelberg equilibrium coincide. \item[(ii)] In contrast to Nash setup for which there exist both informative and noninformative equilibria, a Stackelberg equilibrium is always informative, where the sender uses the private and nonprivate parameters in constructing its message. \item[(iii)] When the nonprivate parameter is not scalar valued, i.e., $\ySize>1$, there exist informative Nash equilibria which do not coincide with the Stackelberg equilibria.
+\begin{theorem} \begin{enumerate} \item[(i)] The encoding policies in \eqref{eq:NashEnc} with $\alpha_i\neq 0$ for all $i=1,\dots,\ySize$ and the decoding policies in \eqref{eq:NashDec} form a Stackelberg equilibrium, i.e., a payoff dominant Nash equilibrium and a Stackelberg equilibrium coincide. \item[(ii)] In contrast to Nash setup for which there exist both informative and noninformative equilibria, a Stackelberg equilibrium is always informative, where the sender uses the private and nonprivate random variables in constructing its message. \item[(iii)] When the nonprivate random variable is not scalar valued, i.e., $\ySize>1$, there exist informative Nash equilibria which do not coincide with the Stackelberg equilibria.
 These Nash equilibria are attained by an encoding policy in \eqref{eq:NashEnc} and a decoding policy in \eqref{eq:NashDec} where the scalars $\{\alpha_i\}_{i=1}^{\ySize}$ can take any value with at least one zero term and one nonzero term. \end{enumerate} \end{theorem}

 \begin{IEEEproof} We apply a transformation of variables as in \eqref{eq:defT}.
 In this transformed coordinate system, the objective functions of the sender and the receiver are expressed as in \eqref{eq:JeEqui} and \eqref{eq:JdEqui}, respectively.
 If we partition the random vector $\boldsymbol{T}$ in this coordinate system as in \eqref{eq:defUandV} according to the sign of coefficients in \eqref{eq:JeEqui}, we can show that the sender can only convey information related to $\boldsymbol{U}$.
-The following lemma presents this result in a similar manner to Lemma~\ref{lem:DoNotSendVNash} with the exception that in this case the sender announces its policy first.
+In particular, in Lemma~\ref{lem:DoNotSendVStackelberg} of Appendix~\ref{sec:supporting}, we prove that the sender does not convey information related to $\boldsymbol{V}$ at a Stackelberg equilibrium, which is proven in a similar manner to the proof of Lemma~\ref{lem:DoNotSendVNash} with the exception that in this case the sender announces its policy first.

-\begin{lemma} At a Stackelberg equilibrium, the sender does not reveal any information related to the linear combinations (of the private and nonprivate parameters) $\boldsymbol{V}$ specified in \eqref{eq:defUandV}. \end{lemma}